top of page

 Adult dogs and puppies already spayed/neutered are $450.
 Puppies too young to be spayed/neutered are $400 + $50 refundable spay/neuter deposit.

-Along with helping to cover the costs for caring for the cat or dog, all adopted animals will be medically up to date, go home with a sample bag of dry food, and a 30-day free trial of emergency pet insurance is offered through Trupanion.
+The adoption fee helps to cover the costs for caring for the cats and dogs before adoption.
+All adopted animals will be medically up to date, go home with a sample bag of dry food, and a 30-day free trial of emergency pet insurance through Trupanion.
 Dogs will also go home with a complimentary leash, collar, and a name tag laser engraved on site.
 Gently used crates and cat carriers are sold at an addition cost.

 Click here and go to the bottom of the page for more detailed information on what services are provided to the pets prior to adoption.